NightYoshi370/Commando-guide/getting-started.md

 client.login('Your Secret Token');
 ```

-In the next section, we'll create our first command!
+In the next section, we'll create our first Commando command!
 How exciting!
 See you then!